 Essential Travel Information!
-Your Ultimate Guide to Hidden Airline Fees.
+My Ultimate Guide to Hidden Airline Fees:

 In This Airline Travel Article You Will Discover:

 - How to Book Smart When Flying in North America

 Fees, fees, fees!
 Excess airlines fees are, at times, the bane of the 21st century Canadian traveller.
 What was free in recent memory — checked baggage — is now a commonplace Prix Fixe.
 But perhaps more confusing than the costs themselves is trying to navigate each respective airline’s fee schedule.